How To: Choose An Engagement Ring

 Tip: Determine what you require in terms of wearability from your setting – does the setting sit high or closer to your finger?
 What will you feel more comfortable wearing?

-There are as many engagement rings as there are brides-to-be.
+There are as many engagement rings as there are brides-to-be, and let's not forget the grooms, with a beautiful range of male engagement rings also available to choose from.
 Be true to your personality and style but keep an open mind when choosing your ring as this small but highly significant piece of jewellery represents loyalty, commitment and above all else love.